jae-finger/birds-discord-bot/README.md

 (Note: As the bot continues to evolve, new features and commands will be added.
 Stay tuned for updates!)

 ## 📖 Usage
-After installation, invite RescueTheBirds! to your server and interact with it using the commands.
-Customize the bot further in the settings file.
+After installation, invite RescueTheBirds! to your server and interact with it using the commands above.
+Customize your bot further as needed :)